JDaniel26-Bory/holbertonschool-shell/basics/README.md

-The four command is for have the long format the five command is for show the hidden files the six command is useful for enumerate all the files
+The four command is for have the long format the five command is for show the hidden files the six command is useful for enumerate all the files The seven command is useful for creates a new directory